Wings (Delta Goodrem song): Commercial performance

 "Wings" debuted on the Australian ARIA Singles Chart at number eight on the week ending 9 August 2015, becoming the week's highest debut and Goodrem's first top 10 debut since "Heart Hypnotic", which peaked at number seven in June 2013.
 In its second week, the song descended to number twenty-six, but after a performance on The Voice Australia, on which she is also a judge, the song managed to climb to number-one on the week ending 23 August 2015, becoming her ninth number-one single in Australia and her first in eight years – the last being "In This Life" (2007).
 While scoring her ninth number-one single, Goodrem is tied with Rihanna, and one behind Kylie Minogue (10 number ones) and two behind Madonna (11 number ones) for the most number-one singles by a female in the history of the ARIA Charts.
 In its fourth week, "Wings" remained at the top, becoming her longest run at the top since October 2004's "Out of the Blue" spent three weeks atop the charts (her single with the longest run at number-one), whilst the song is also tied with "Lost Without You" (2003) and "Innocent Eyes" (2003) which also remained at the top of the ARIA Charts for two weeks.
 Wings was certified Gold status in Australia in its third week of release with sales of over 35,000 from digital downloads and physical CD singles, later reaching Platinum status with sales accumulating over 70,000 in its ninth week of release.

 Music video

 The song's accompanying music video was directed by Anthony Rose.
 The video premiered on 6 August 2015 on The Voice Australia Facebook page, while being released on YouTube a day later.
-The video was nominated for ARIA Award for Best Video at the ARIA Music Awards of 2015.
+The video was nominated for Best Video at the ARIA Music Awards of 2015.
 As of 23 March 2020, the video has over 6 million views on YouTube.